PaulioRandall/p90/README.md

 A minimalist search and replace tool for preprocessing files.

-Honestly, this tool is straight up optimised for my tastes.
+Honestly, this tool is straight up optimised for me and my tastes.
 The design trade-offs lean towards simplicity, readability, and flexibility more than writability.
 Complexity of mapping values is almost entirely in the user's court.

 **P90** scans CSS for **P90** tokens which are substituted with user defined values.
 It's really just an enhanced GREP using `string.replace`.